Join us for the 13th annual wing off - Saturday, June 21st

 There you'll find detailed information regarding participation.

 Cooking and don't see your name below?

 Please contact us

-NOTE: Only registered cooks are eligible to receive wings donated to the event by sponsors!
+NOTE: Only registered cooks are eligible to receive wings donated to the event by our gracious sponsors!

 |Count||First Name||Last Name|